-A press for more school-based services
+A press for school-based services and mental health literacy

 “Increased access to mental health services and supports in schools is vital to improving the physical and psychological safety of our students and schools, as well as academic performance and problem-solving skills.
 Availability of comprehensive school mental health promotes a school culture in which students feel safe to report safety concerns, which is proven to be among the most effective school safety strategies.”

-The statewide Student Behavioral Health and Suicide Prevention advisory group has recommended widespread implementation of Multi-Tiered Systems of Support (MTSS).
-Through MTSS, schools support well-being for all students through school-wide programming and offer higher levels of support based on student need.
-Social Emotional Learning (SEL) is a key component of an MTSS framework, which also creates a structure for providing Positive Behavioral Interventions and Supports (PBIS) at various levels of need.
+Another priority for agencies involved in the statewide work is widespread implementation of Multi-Tiered Systems of Support (MTSS).
+Through MTSS, schools support well-being for all students and offer higher levels of support based on student need.
+Social Emotional Learning (SEL) is key to an MTSS framework, which can create a structure for implementing positive behavioral supports and trauma-informed interventions.

 TIP: Families can ask school and district staff to describe their MTSS framework and how students are receiving support through the various levels/tiers.

 Special Education is one pathway for more help